AnalystAdekola/8-skills-to-be-a-successful-data-scientist/README.md

 💡 Continuous Learning:  A commitment to continuous learning is essential for staying active.
 Keep learning and do not stop learning even after getting it.

 Considering these technical and soft skills, you'll become a successful data scientist.

-Share this with your network, someone might need it. 😍